umm-maybe/HotShotBot/README.md

 ## TL;DR Feature List

-* Post generation using legacy fine-tuned GPT-2 SSI bots
+* Post generation using legacy fine-tuned GPT-2 SSI bots or zero-shot large language models (e.g. GPT-J)
 * Schedule posts at specific times each day rather than at a specified frequency
-* Few-shot comment generation using GPT-J (or any other text generation model hosted on the Huggingface Accelerated Inference API, e.g. GPT-Neo-X) with backstory specified by bot operator
+* Few-shot comment generation using GPT-J (or any other text generation model hosted on the Huggingface Accelerated Inference API, e.g. GPT-Neo) with backstory specified by bot operator
 * Toxicity filtering using Perspective API and negative keywords
 * Image recognition using Microsoft Azure Vision
 * Image generation (latent diffusion model) and upscaling using DeepAI
 * Zero-shot text classification (bot will apply to posts and top-level comments related to topics you specify)
-* Comment reply prediction using DialogRPT
 * Full thread accumulation in comment context
 * Does not require Torch
 * No database - PRAW only